Simulating Nighttime Visible Satellite Imagery of Tropical Cyclones Using Conditional Generative Adversarial Networks

 \subsection{Band selection}

-We used Band03 to generate the VIS images, and we selected 7 IR Bands (Band08, 09, 10, 11, 13, 15, 16) to generate the IR images.
-We also included 2 solar direction parameters (solar zenith angle and solar azimuth) as 2 extra channels in the input datasets.
+We used Band03 to generate the VIS images as the ground truth, and we selected 7 IR bands (Band08, 09, 10, 11, 13, 15, 16), 4 direction parameters (solar zenith angle, solar azimuth angle, satellite zenith angle, and satellite azimuth angle), and a land basemap in the input datasets for prediction.

-Band03 is the most commonly used VIS band in TC monitoring.
-While it is difficult to simulate land areas accurately through training of paired target area VIS and IR images without using latitude and longitude as inputs, most of the coastal regions have very low reflectance on the red visible band and look similar to the ocean.
-Therefore, using Band03 images helps reduce distraction to the training process.
-Figure 1 shows a sample Band03 image.
-The land area in the image has a reflectivity close to 0.
+Band03 is the most commonly used VIS band in TC monitoring because of its relatively low reflectance for land and ocean \cite{kidder1995satellite}.
+Fig. 1a shows the Band03 image of Typhoon Saola (2023) on September 1.

-This study trained paired VIS and IR images in the daytime and used this model to produce VIS images from IR images at night.
-The underlying assumption is that the IR bands have consistent band characteristics from day to night.
-The NIR and the SWIR bands are reflective (mainly receive reflected sunlight) bands that are unavailable at night, so they cannot be candidates for the IR bands used.
-The MWIR band (Band07, \textit{$\lambda$=}3.85 \textit{$\mu$m}) lies in the overlapping spectral region of the sun's emission and the earth's emission.
-This band is reflective in the day and emissive (mainly receives the earth's thermal emission) at night \cite{goody1995atmospheric}, which also makes it inconsistent from daytime to nighttime.
+The reflectance of VIS bands and the brightness temperature ($T_b$) of IR bands are influenced by a variety of cloud properties \cite{minnis1998parameterizations}, among which the cloud top height contributes a large part of the difference between IR and VIS images.
+The temperature of the troposphere generally decreases with height, causing higher clouds to emit less thermal emission, which results in lower $T_b$.
+For example, thin cirrus usually have lower $T_b$ than cumulus with minor vertical development.
+Although cumulus appears brighter in VIS images, it is typically darker than cirrus in IR images.

-All WV and LWIR bands are consistently emissive.
-While some recent studies used the correlation coefficients between VIS and IR images to find the optimal bands for their model input \cite{kim2020impact, han2022hypothetical}, we chose to find the appropriate IR bands by examining their spectral characteristics and see which bands could help derive cloud properties that are helpful to simulating VIS images.
+Fig. 1b shows the difference between VIS (Fig. 1a) and normalized IR images of Typhoon Saola (2023).
+Clear sea surface and cumulonimbus are colored white and have about the same brightness in both images.
+The cirrus colored in blue appears brighter in the IR image, and the cumulus colored in red appears brighter in the VIS image.
+Fig. 1c shows the 2D histogram between the same pair of VIS and IR images.
+Cloud types with different cloud top heights can be identified by their locations in the diagram \cite{raffaelli1995cloud, seze1987time}.